ceph/ceph/doc/install/upgrading-ceph.rst

  Upgrading Ceph
 ================

-You can upgrade daemons in your Ceph cluster one-by-one while the cluster is online and in service!
+You can upgrade daemons in your Ceph cluster while the cluster is online and in service!
 The upgrade process is relatively simple:

 #.
+Use ``ceph-deploy`` to upgrade the packages for multiple hosts,
-Login to a host and upgrade the Ceph package.
+   or login to each host and upgrade the Ceph package manually.
 #.
-Restart the daemon.
+Restart each daemon.
 #.
 Ensure your cluster is healthy.

 .. important:: Once you upgrade a daemon, you cannot downgrade it.

 Certain types of daemons depend upon others.
-For example, metadata servers and RADOS gateways depend upon Ceph monitors and OSDs.
+For example, Ceph Metadata Servers and Ceph Object Gateways depend upon Ceph Monitors and Ceph OSD Daemons.
 We recommend upgrading daemons in this order:

 #.
-Monitors (or OSDs)
+Ceph Monitors (or Ceph OSD Daemons)
 #.
-OSDs (or Monitors)
+Ceph OSD Daemons (or Ceph Monitors)
 #.
-Metadata Servers
+Ceph Metadata Servers
 #.
-RADOS Gateway
+Ceph Object Gateways

 As a general rule, we recommend upgrading all the daemons of a specific type (e.g., all ``ceph-osd`` daemons, all ``ceph-mon`` daemons, etc.) to ensure that